Saint-Ambroise Church: Art

 In the tympanum above the door there is an icon representing St. Ambrose of Milan dressed as a bishop with the pastoral staff and pen to write.
 An angel inspires with the breath in his ear what he has to write.

 To understand this representation, we must know that St. Ambrose was born in Trier around 340 and died in 397, Bishop of Milan from 374 to 397, is one of the Fathers of the Latin Church.
 It was said of St. Ambrose it was more a theologian than a catechist, because everyone can understand what he wrote.

-It is known as a writer and poet.
-He has written to protect the Church.
+St. Ambrose is known as a writer and poet, and as a defender of the Church.
 It is one of the protagonists of debates against Arianism.
 It is to him that Augustine of Hippo converted to Christianity.

 He is honored as a saint by the Catholic Church and celebrated on the December 7.